Abbeygreen Church: The Reformed Presbyterian Church, Ponfeigh; At 1842: Rev. John Milwain

 Situated at Ponfeigh, near Douglas Water, was a Reformed Presbyterian Church whose minister was the Rev. John Milwain.
 This church becomes involved in the history of the formation of Abbeygreen immediately after the Disruption of 1843.

 St Leonard's Church, Lanark; At 1842: Rev. Thomas Stark

-The Church of Scotland congregation at St. Leonard's was constituted on 27 May 1839 and the church was built and opened in 1841.
-Built adjacent to the railway station in Lanark, on Bannatyne Street, it was situated just east of the station entrance and between the station buildings and Bannatyne Street (The station buildings were built in 1855 by the Caledonian Railway).
+The Church of Scotland congregation at St. Leonard's was constituted on 27 May 1839 and the church was built and opened in 1841 on Bannatyne Street, adjacent to the site of the soon to be Lanark railway station.
+The church was situated just east of the station entrance and between the station buildings and Bannatyne Street.
+The station buildings were built in 1855 by the Caledonian Railway.
 Thomas Stark (b.1803) was ordained as a minister to the congregation on 29 June 1841 and became a minister of the Free Church in 1843.
 Dispute between the Church of Scotland and the Free Church over the property, led to the building being closed from 1845 to 1851 and the Free Church congregation bought the Associate Burgher church in Hope Street, Lanark and developed it for the needs of the congregation.